Resident Reviewer Development Program and International Community Curriculum: Otolaryngology–Head and Neck Surgery Journal

 Session description: This webinar discussed our peer-reviewed journal’s mission, ethics, and standards.
 We also explained the importance of understanding the current literature when crafting a study and manuscript.
 In addition, we described the criteria by which reviewers make recommendations, including a very specific framework designed for those with a primarily clinical background.

 Erika Celis-Aguilar, MD, Professor, Department of Otolaryngology and Neurotology, Center of Research and Teaching in Health Sciences, Civil Hospital of Culiacán, Autonomous University of Sinaloa, Mexico

-Jose Florencio Lapeña, MA, MD, Professor, Department of Otolaryngology, University of the Philippines Manila College of Medicine; Attending Otolaryngologist, Philippine General Hospital
+Jose Florencio Lapeña, MA, MD, Professor, Department of Otolaryngology – Head and Neck Surgery, University of the Philippines Manila College of Medicine; Attending Otolaryngologist, Philippine General Hospital